eficode-academy/helm-katas/TRAINER.md

 Remember afterwards to run the following scripts in the following order:

-- `./wait_bastion_ready.sh && ./create-users.sh && ./start-vscode.sh`
+- `./wait_bastion_ready.sh && ./create-users.sh`

-After this, all training instances should have kubectl configured and vscode container started.
+After this, all training instances should have kubectl configured.